-The Community Enhancement Funds contract stipulates that the agency shall use the funds to offer the REAL (Reaching Excellence as Leaders) program to 32 youth through referrals from Juvenile Court Judges and Probation Officers with the following outcomes:
+The Community Enhancement Funds contract stipulates that the agency shall use the funds to offer the REAL (Reaching Excellence as Leaders) program to 32 unduplicated youth with the following outcomes:

-- 1) At least 22 youth (70% of 32) will not be re-sentenced by the courts. - 2) At least 25 youth (80% of 32) will complete college preparation activities. - 3) At least 25 youth (80% of 32) will complete at least two service learning projects.
+- 1) At least 75% (24 of 32) of the youth in the program will have no additional charges or be resentenced by the courts. - 2) At least 80% (26 of 32) of the youth in the program will complete college preparation activities. - 3) At least 80% (26 of 32) of the youth in the program will complete at least two restorative justice projects.